My neck and my back.

 Start standing with feet hip’s distance apart.
 Step one foot back and come up onto your back toes.
 Carefully lower the back knee down.
 You can stay right here to stretch out your quadriceps and hip flexors, or if you want more, take one arm overhead (whichever leg is BACK use the same arm) and reach up and over.
 Hold and breathe for about 15-20 seconds before repeating on the other side.

 As great as it feels to stretch, remember that our muscles also need stability during pregnancy through strength exercises where the pelvis remains stable.
-(My lovely friend Jess, who is a Physical Therapist taught me about this.)
+(My lovely Physical Therapist friend, Jess, taught me about this.)
 Strengthen the muscles to support the ones that are causing you discomfort.
 For example, for my sore hips, I’ve been working on exercises like squats, outer thigh work (mostly though band exercises at barre), hip extensions, and bridges.
 As always, talk to a doc or Physical Therapist if you need help with your pregnancy aches and pains.

 What’s your all-time favorite stretch?